D1rk123/CTReconstruction/README.md

 This repository contains Python scripts for the simulation of CT data acquisition and for CT reconstruction.
 The ct_toolbox.py file contains all reusable functions and the fbp_example.py and least_squares_example.py files show how this functionality can be used to reconstruct a CT image in 2 different ways: matrix inversion and filtered back projection.

 ## CT Simulation
 To simulate the acquisition of CT data the user can define a phantom consisting of nonoverlapping circles.
 From this continuous representation images can be generated at any resolution.
-By projecting the data in different directions along the interval [0, pi) a sinogram is created, where every row represents one projection.
+By projecting the data stepwise in all directions a sinogram is created, where every row represents one projection.
 In this repository I always assume that parallel beams are used and that the source and detector are at a distance of 1 from the origin.

 ![Phantom and sinogram](https://raw.githubusercontent.com/D1rk123/CTReconstruction/master/GithubImages/PhantomAndSinogram.png)